hszeto/dig-deep/README.md

 # DigDeep

 DigDeep will look up key/value pairs in a nested hash by a given key.
-It will recursively dig each nested object and return all matching key/value pairs.
+It will recursively dig each nested object and return all matching key/values.

 Ruby's dig method can perform similar tasks, but you need to specify the path to the target key.